 This writing course is built around four major writing assignments in order to introduce students to some of the basic writing skills necessary for success in college.
 Each paper asks students to focus on two different but complementary rhetorical modes of writing.
 Another way to say this is that this book helps students master a set of standard moves that are vital to critical inquiry at the college level.
 As you begin your college careers, you will need to develop and become fluent in certain essential intellectual tasks that are central to sophisticated inquiry into complex questions.
 Perhaps more than any other introductory course you take, this class will help you no matter what your major is because it teaches you the building blocks of academic writing.
-Equally important, it gives you a chance to get some practice with using those building blocks or tools to meet the intellectual challenges that you will encounter as part of your curriculum.
+Equally important, it gives you a chance to get some practice with using those building blocks.
+As you move through your undergraduate classes, you will continue to use these and other building blocks or tools to meet the intellectual challenges that you will encounter as part of your curriculum.